DashikiBulbasaur/chartodo/README.md

 5: list
 ```

 Marking a todo item as done.
+The 'done' argument can be shortened to 'd'.
 You have to use the item's position number to mark it as done, as typing the item itself may get tedious for todo items with many characters.

 ```sh-session
 $ chartodo done 7